premklp16/insurance-policy-query-system/README.md

 ---

 ## 📝 Example Queries to Try

 Once your insurance policy PDF is uploaded, use the suggestion tags or type in:
-1. **Pre-existing disease waiting period** (returns section 3.2 or equivalent waiting terms)
+1. **Pre-existing disease waiting period** (returns the applicable waiting period terms or equivalent waiting duration clauses for pre-existing conditions)
-2. **Room rent limit** (returns room rent limits or sub-limits clauses)
+2. **Room rent limit** (returns the room rent limits or sub-limits clauses)
-3. **Ambulance charges** (returns emergency road transportation expenses)
+3. **Ambulance charges** (returns the emergency road transportation expenses or ambulance cost definitions)
-4. **Domiciliary hospitalization** (returns home care treatment terms)
+4. **Domiciliary hospitalization** (returns the home care treatment terms or domiciliary care parameters)

 ---

 ## ⚠️ Current Limitations

-* **No OCR (Optical Character Recognition)**: The PDF parsing layer handles text extraction from searchable documents.
+* **Searchable PDF Requirement**: The system only extracts text from searchable PDF documents.
 Scanned or image-only PDFs are not supported.
-* **In-Memory Cache Lifecycle**: Policy embeddings are cached in memory (RAM).
-Server restarts clear active document vectors, requiring re-uploading (ideal for single-session data inspection).
+* **In-Memory Volatility**: Document embeddings and text chunks are stored strictly in-memory (RAM).
+Restarting the backend server clears the active cache, requiring the document to be re-uploaded.
-* **Document Size Scaling**: The application is designed to search a single uploaded insurance policy at a time; therefore, an in-memory embedding store with cosine similarity provides sufficient performance.
-FAISS is listed as a future enhancement for supporting larger document collections.
+* **Single-Document Scope**: The application indexes and queries one insurance policy at a time.
+It does not support persistent multi-document indexing or cross-document search queries in its current state.

 ---

 ## 🔮 Future Improvements

-* **FAISS Vector Indexing**: Integrate FAISS for lightning-fast query lookups on documents with thousands of sections.
+* **FAISS Vector Indexing**: Integrate FAISS (Facebook AI Similarity Search) to support indexing and querying massive document collections with thousands of sections efficiently.
 * **OCR Layer**: Add Tesseract support to parse scanned images or image-only PDF uploads.
-* **Multi-Document uploads**: Query across multiple active policies simultaneously.
+* **Multi-Document Uploads**: Query across multiple active policies simultaneously.

 ---

 ## 📄 License

 Distributed under the MIT License.
 See `LICENSE` for more information.